DillonKyleDev/FlatEngine/README.md

 `OnButtonMouseLeave()` -- Called when the mouse stops hovering a Button</br>
 `OnButtonLeftClick()` -- Called when a Button is left clicked</br>
 `OnButtonRightClick()` -- Called when a Button is right clicked</br>
-Any Animation Event function that is called during an Animation</br>
+Animation Events -- Any Animation Event function that is called during an Animation</br>